ReportedUser/Robot_Control_with_depth_camera/README.md

 If you don't know your joint limits, you can figure them out once the program is running.

-To finish it up, some libraries are needed: mediapipe      0.10.9 pyrealsense2   2.54.2.5684 opencv-python  4.9.0.80

 ## Setting it up

 Now that the requirements are complete, we can start playing with it!

-First, on the simulator external control (can be found inside Installation -> URCaps) add your Host IP with custom port 50002 and your host name, then start the UR robot and load the [urcap](https://github.com/UniversalRobots/Universal_Robots_ExternalControl_URCap/releases).
+First, start the UR robot and load the [urcap](https://github.com/UniversalRobots/Universal_Robots_ExternalControl_URCap/releases).

-On ROS side you will need to start two launch files on different terminal windows.
+On the ROS side you will need to start two launch files on different terminal windows.
 ```
 $ roslaunch ur_robot_driver ur3_bringup.launch robot_ip:=your.robot.ip.adress
 ```
 ```
 $ roslaunch ur3_moveit_config moveit_planning_execution.launch
 ```
-And then the script.
+Now that the launch files are runing, you can start playing with this package scripts.

 ```
 rosrun Universal_Robots_Depth_camera_control hand_tracking
 ```

 If everything was done correctly, the robot should be following your every movement!

-*In case you are setting up your joint limits, you'll need to stop and relaunch ur3_moveit_config for the changes to be loaded.
+*In case you are setting up your joint limits, you'll need to stop ur3_moveit_config before every change for them to be processed.
+Also, has_position_limits: false doesn't work and seems to bug the urcap on the simulator, so if you want to deactivate something just comment it out.